fpanettieri/unity-socket.io-DEPRECATED/readme.md

 --------------------------------------------------------------------------------
-                          SocketIO for Unity - v1.0.0
+ DEPRECATED DEPRECATED DEPRECATED                   SocketIO for Unity - v1.0.0
 --------------------------------------------------------------------------------

+# Deprecation Notice #

+  I haven't used this package in almost 2 years now, the main protocol will probably work, but I no longer mantain it nor add support for new features.

 # Overview #